jlib-framework/jlib-awslambda-logback/README.md

             ...
         }
     }

+#### Features
+##### Multi-line logging to CloudWatch Logs
+The library handles stacktraces and other messages spanning across multiple lines.
+When writing a multi-line text to the standard output, CloudWatch Logs registers every line of this taxt as a separate event.

+Instead of writing to the standard output, this library uses the `LambdaLogger` provided by the AWS Lambda SDK, and CloudWatch Logs treats the whole multi-line message as a single event.
+Consequently, the developer does not need to handle newline characters, e.g. by replacing them by carriage return characters.

+##### AWS Request Id in every log message
+The library also allows to include the `AWSRequestId` provided by the AWS Lambda runtime.
+Simply by including an MDC reference to this id in the encoder pattern, will add it to every single log message.
+The encoder pattern is specified in the Logback configuration, e.g. `logback.xml`.
+Please refer to the Logback documentation for details on how to use the [MDC](https://logback.qos.ch/manual/mdc.html).

+##### Faster deployment and cold starts
+One goal when building Lambda applications should be to keep the application archive as small as possible.
+This allows for a faster deployment of the application when uploading its archive to AWS.
+It also soeeds up the initial loading of the application, also known as _cold start_.

+_Up to 700kB_ can be saved when using this library.
+When depending on `logback-classic` in Maven or Gradle, the dependency tree includes a transitive dependency to `com.sun.mail:javax.mail`.
+When building an archive for the Lambda application, this transitive dependency is included in the archive.
+It raises the archive size by around 700kB.
+This happens whether the application is packaged as an uber-jar or as a zip archive.

+This library excludes this transitive dependency in order to minimize the archive size of the Lambda application.

+Alternative approaches using other Logging implementations for SLF4J produce archives at least about 100kB larger than the archive including this library.

+##### No extra build information for uber jar
+Some logging implementations for SLF4J require additional handling during the build process when creating an uber-jar.
+For instance, log4j2 requires the `maven-shade-plugin.log4j2-cachefile-transformer` to be executed while producing the archive.

+This library does not require further configuration.
+Just add the dependency.

 #### Disclaimer
 “Amazon Web Services", "AWS", "Lambda" and "CloudWatch" are trademarks of Amazon.com, Inc. or its affiliates in the United States and/or other countries.